-As the Director of National Intelligence continues to coordinate and implement change in the intelligence community, he must consistently and seriously consider privacy and civil liberty interests.
+As change in the intelligence community is being furthered, privacy and civil liberty interests must be considered consistently.
 Both the Congress and the Executive Branch must demonstrate that privacy is a priority.
 The Chairman and Vice Chairman of the Privacy and Civil Liberties Oversight Board in the Executive Office of the President have not been confirmed and the Board has never met.
 We hope the members have begun to be briefed so that, if confirmed, they are ready to assume their responsibilities immediately.
 It is critical that these oversight mechanisms established by law and executive order become operational immediately and get engaged as policies and guidelines are developed.